dantuck/www.dantuck.com/content/article/visual-studio-code-selected-text-to-uppercase.md

     `fastboot oem unlock`
     or
     `fastboot flashing unlock`
-11. Congrats you are unlocked and can continue installing another OS.
+11. Congrats, you are unlocked and can continue installing another OS.